simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 08 2025 2222 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 09-Apr 11 2025
+Radio Blackout Forecast for Apr 10-Apr 12 2025

-              Apr 09        Apr 10        Apr 11
+              Apr 10        Apr 11        Apr 12
-R1-R2           40%           40%           40%
+R1-R2           45%           45%           45%
 R3 or greater    5%            5%            5%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through 11 Apr primarily due to the flare potential observed in ARs 4048 and 4054.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts on 10-12 Apr.

 ```